RSGC1: RSGC1-F01

-RSGC1-F01 is a red supergiant with a radius calculated to be between 1,450 and 1,530 times that of the Sun (the radius is calculated by applying the Stefan-Boltzmann law), making it one of the largest stars discovered so far.
+RSGC1-F01 is a red supergiant with a radius calculated to be between 1,450 and 1,530 times that of the Sun (the radii are calculated by applying the Stefan-Boltzmann law), making it one of the largest stars discovered so far.
 This corresponds to a volume 3.58 billion times bigger than the Sun.
 If placed at the center of the Solar System, the photosphere would engulf the orbit of Jupiter.

 RSGC1-F02

-RSGC1-F02 is a red supergiant with a radius calculated to be between (the radius is calculated applying the Stefan-Boltzmann law), making it one of the largest stars discovered so far.
-This corresponds to a volume 3.37 and 3.72 billion times bigger than the Sun.
+RSGC1-F02 is a red supergiant with a radius calculated to be between 1,499 and 1,549 solar radius, or 1,128 solar radius (the radii are calculated applying the Stefan-Boltzmann law), making it one of the largest stars discovered so far.
+This corresponds to a volume 3.37±to billion times bigger than the Sun.
 If placed at the center of the Solar System, its photosphere would engulf the orbit of Jupiter.

 RSGC1-F13

-RSGC1-F13 is a peculiar red supergiant that is unusually red compared to the other stars.
-It is notable for having the highest mass-loss rate in the cluster at /yr.
-The star also has detected masers of SiO, H_{2}O, and OH.
+RSGC1-F13 is a peculiar red supergiant or hypergiant that is unusually red compared to the other stars.
+It is notable for having the highest mass-loss rate in the cluster at 2.7±0.8×10^-5 yr.
+The star also has detected masers of SiO, H2O, and OH.
 ALMA detects CO emission in F13 along with four other supergiants in the cluster extending hundreds of stellar radii away from the stars.
-The CO mass loss rate is estimated to be /yr, which is an order of magnitude larger than the predicted value for the other red supergiants in the study.
+The CO mass loss rate is estimated to be 4.2×10^-5 yr, which is an order of magnitude larger than the predicted value for the other red supergiants in the study.
 F13 is compared with VY Canis Majoris as a similarly extreme red supergiant, both displaying stronger and possibly eruptive mass loss.